Skip to main content

 RRP has launched a multi-institutional network called Radiation Oncology-Biology Integration Network (ROBIN) to harness new biological knowledge to optimize radiation therapy in combination with systemic drugs, immunotherapy, and other agents.

-Past efforts included the Cancer Disparities Research Partnership initiated in 2002 that tested novel approaches to reduce the negative consequences associated with uneven access to cancer screening and care and through the International Cancer Expert Corps (iceccancer.org), which provides mentoring to physicians in under-developed parts of the world as well as geographically underserved domestic populations.
+Past efforts included the Cancer Disparities Research Partnership, which was initiated in 2002.
+The partnership tested novel approaches to reduce the negative consequences associated with uneven access to cancer screening and care and through the International Cancer Expert Corps (iceccancer.org), which provides mentoring to physicians in under-developed parts of the world as well as geographically underserved domestic populations.